-This course is designed to provide a review of basic math skills for students who need to strengthen their background in math and build a solid foundation before they take a higher level math course.
-Topics covered include: integers/ operations with integers, rational numbers, ratios, rates, proportions, expressions and properties, equations/inequalities.
-This course counts for an math elective credit.
+This course is designed to provide a review of basic math skills for students who need to strengthen their background in math and build a solid foundation before they take a higher-level math course.
+Topics covered include integers/ operations with integers, rational numbers, ratios, rates, proportions, expressions and properties, equations/inequalities.
+This course counts for a math elective credit.
+Students who are enrolled in this course will automatically be enrolled in math essentials in the spring.